 Organized by the United Way and Project SHARE, Carlisle 4 Kids brings together religious and business communities with our school districts to provide school supplies to 1000 area students in need every August.
 CUMC collects school items in July and coordinates registration for the event.
 To volunteer for this one day event, contact Lisa Myers.
 To register your child for this event, contact Project SHARE.

-Each fall hundreds of migrant workers come to Cumberland and Adams County to help pick the area's plentiful harvest of apples.
-CUMC partners with the Fruitbelt Farmworkers ministry to share meals; collect and provide blankets, sweatshirts, health kits and Spanish Bibles for 40 migrant workers each fall.
+Each fall hundreds of migrant workers come to Cumberland and Adams counties to help pick the area's plentiful harvest of apples.
+CUMC partners with the Fruitbelt Farmworkers ministry to share meals; collect and provide blankets, sweatshirts, caps, gloves, food, health kids, and Spanish Bibles for 40 migrant workers each fall.
 Read more about the expectations of our Fruitbelt Team here.
 If you are interested in helping, contact Fred Burgess.

 homeless to home